GA4 Issues: What Can You Do About Them?

 Well, there are a few options.

-2. You can customize your GA4 conversion tracking approach as detailed above if you want to replicate what you had in UA.
+- You can customize your GA4 conversion tracking approach as detailed above if you want a session based method of conversion counting.

 If you’re interested in checking it out for yourself, you can try the free Piwik PRO Core plan: https://piwik.pro/core-plan/.
 Or to learn more about the company behind the product, visit https://piwik.pro/.